 Referring the specs mentioned above, it should cost no more than RM2500 (USD $600).
-The only additional expenses are probably monitors, keyboards and mouse, where they don’t come along with the Mac Mini.
-Assuming you agree that Mac mini is cheap, and purchase the additional LCD monitors, keyboard, mouse, etc, your total expense will should not exceed RM3200 (USD $940).
+The only additional expenses are probably monitors, keyboards, and mouse, where they don’t come along with the Mac Mini.
+Assuming you agree that Mac mini is cheap, and purchase the additional LCD monitors, keyboard, mouse, etc, your total expense will not exceed RM3200 (USD $940).
 Isn’t that the price of a new Desktop.
 Did I mention Mac Mini came with full iLife and Mac OS X Leopard.

-Buying refurbished Mac is actually a great idea but it often slipped through one’s mind because they don’t appear in catalogues or displayed in Mac stores.
+Buying refurbished Mac is actually a great idea but it often slipped through one’s mind because they don’t appear in catalogs or displayed in Mac stores.
 So what exactly are these refurbished Macs?
 When there are new products on the line-up, people trade in their old so their new Mac so it will not cost them a fortune.
-These old Macs go back to factory, get checked, re-polished and stamped with brand new warranty so you don’t have to worry about second-hand wear and tear drama.
+These old Macs go back to the factory, get checked, re-polished and stamped with new warranty so you don’t have to worry about second-hand wear and tear drama.
 And yes, they are always cheaper, usually 10-30% cheaper than the new ones.
 But they are brand new too, with warranty, so what’s the problem?

 Where to buy refurbished Mac

 The online Apple store.
 Under the Store tab, inside ‘Special Deal’ panel, look for Refurbished Mac.
 Check with your country’s online Mac store because some products don’t ship internationally.
 Refurbished Mac product in each country store varies, and they come and go very fast, especially the good deals.
 So if you are really into getting one, make sure you stay alerted.